44LINE/schedule-update-api/README.md

        }
     }

- As we can se above the only was way to get TemporaryFile is to call method with InputStream as param.
+ As we can se above the only way to get TemporaryFile is to call method with InputStream as param.
  TemporaryFile is destroyed after calling exit method on him.